julambl75/LAS-ChemicalProcessSafety-EthyleneOxidation/README.md

 # Confusion Matrices

 The confusion_matrices/ folder contains one subdirectory for each of the subsets of experiments considered.
 In each one, we provide the confusion matrices for the baselines and for our approach, along with a labels.txt file that contains the mapping from class indices to experiment labels.
-In particular, for our approach we include the confusion matrices from each probability level l (i.e., considering only the hypothesis rules with probability p >= l).
+In particular, for our approach we include the confusion matrices from each probability level l (i.e., considering only the hypothesis rules with probability $p \geq l$).
 For reference, we also include the corresponding failure classification rules.

 # Explainability of Baselines